PrateekTh/data-3D/README_long.md

 - WebGL, with instanced geometry can be used to render an upwards of `500k` or even `1M` meshes on the web, and currently, the project is at a mere `5` - `10` percent of it.

-- While 3Data can still render these many datapoints, since it uses the same instanced geometry, the amount of time taken to process them in general calls for terrible UX, and I'd recommend to not use it just yet for it, as it is a goal to improve in this department as rapidly as it can be done.
+- While 3Data can still render these many datapoints, since it uses the same instanced geometry, the amount of time taken to process larger datasets in general calls for terrible UX, and I'd recommend to not use it just yet for it, as it is a goal to improve in this department as rapidly as it can be done.

 - Browser imposed limitations on resource usage have a significant impact, which explains the absence of 3D tools from the web.